wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 = What do I get in this free version? =

-Spreadsheet like view of products, search and navigation, limited inline editing, ability to delete multiple items at once, a quick edit link to WP e-Commerce editing screen.
+Spreadsheet like view of products, customers and orders.
+Search and navigation, limited inline editing for products and orders, ability to delete multiple items at once, a quick edit link to WP e-Commerce editing screen.

 = What does the Pro version give me? =

 Pro version allows inline editing on all fields right within the spreadsheet view and a powerful Batch Update screen where you can apply multiple smart update actions to all selected items.
+For Customers, you can see total sales for each customer and their last order details.

 It also gives the fuzzy, warm feeling of supporting further development of the plugin.